somenath203/Smart-Web-Chat/README.md

 ## Disclaimer

-The creator of this application is not responsible for any incorrect content created as Meta-Llama-3-8B-Instruct's functioning is beyond the creator's control.
+The creator of this application is not responsible for any incorrect content created as Meta-Llama-3-8B-Instruct and Upstash Rag Model's functioning is beyond the creator's control.